 Tip

 Here is a Courtroom example: Someone suspected of committing a crime is at trial, and they are either guilty or not (a Bernoulli random variable).
 You hypothesize that the suspect is innocent, and a jury can either convict them (decide guilty) or free them (decide not-guilty).
-Recall that fail-to-reject a hypothesis does mean accepting it, so deciding not-guilty does not necessarily mean innocent.
+Recall that fail-to-reject a hypothesis does not mean accepting it, so deciding not-guilty does not necessarily mean innocent.

 True Situation